Today marks Mandela Day - also known as Nelson Mandela International Day. It is held every year on 18 July.

 He became one of the world's most popular leaders, with politicians and celebrities queuing up to have their photo taken with him.

-Even though Nelson Mandela helped to change South Africa into a fairer place, the country still has lots of problems today, including poverty, violent crime and disease.
+Even though Nelson Mandela helped to make South Africa a fairer place, the country still has lots of problems today, including poverty, violent crime and disease.

-But he'll be remembered around the world for his message of peace and unity.
+But he is remembered around the world for his message of peace and unity.